Child Tax Credit: When Will Your October Payment Arrive?

 The IRS has three different tools to help recipients and potential recipients update their information on file, register and check eligibility.

-Child Tax Credit Update PortalREAD MORE: Silicon Valley Discontent: 7 In 10 Say Quality Of Life Has Declined In Poll; 56% Considered Leaving
+Child Tax Credit Update PortalREAD MORE: Suspect Identified In June Fatal Shooting Of San Jose Resident

 The Child Tax Credit Update Portal allows users to make sure they are registered to receive advance payments.
 It also lets recipients unenroll from advance payments in favor of a one-time credit when filing their 2021 taxes.
 The deadline for the next payment was October 4.
 (Subsequent opt-out deadlines for future payments will occur three days before the first Thursday of the month from which a person is opting out.)